 If your kid is being cyberbullied by a classmate, you should report it at the school.
 If physical threats were made or any type of illegal activities are taking place, you should report it to the police.

 Provide support – A group of friends and trusted adults can help by way of public intervention.
 This can be done by posting positive comments about the kid who is being targeted.

 This group can also get in touch with the cyberbully to let them know that this type of behavior is not acceptable.

 How To Prevent Cyberbullying:

-Now you know what is cyberbullying, what are the signs of it, and why it happens.
+Now you know everything there is to know about cyberbullying.
 So you can use this information as a guide to prevent your kid from cyberbullying.

 If you have any comments or questions about the information provided here please feel free to share them in the comment section below.